TosbackCgusBridge-Bot/CGUs-versions/Huffingtonpost/Privacy Policy.md

     *   Post 50
 *   Comedy

-    *   The Funniest News Corrections 35
+    *   The Funniest Pet Halloween Costumes
-    *   PHOTOS: The Most WTF Halloween Decorations
+    *   The Funniest Debate Tweets27
-    *   WATCH: This Guy Is About To Do Something Awesome 60
+    *   Stewart Blasts Fox News' 'Bulls#%t Mountain'1k
-    *   Hooray For Ellen!
-396
+    *   WATCH: This Guy Is About To Do Something Awesome142
-    *   WATCH: Maher Unearths Another Secret Video Of Mitt 2k
+    *   PHOTOS: The Most WTF Halloween Decorations14

     Go to Comedy **More in Comedy**